Whitestein Technologies: History

 Whitestein Technologies develops and sells software products and services under the Living Systems trademark.

-Software Products
+Software

 Living Systems Process Suite

-A business process management, software application with tools for modeling, execution, and optimization of goal-oriented, business processes.
+It is business process management software with tools for modeling, execution, and optimization of goal-oriented business processes.
 The product includes support for the Goal-Oriented Business Process Modeling Notation (GO-BPMN), a visual modeling language for specification and direct execution of goal-oriented business processes based on the Business Process Modeling Notation (BPMN) standard.

 Living Systems Adaptive Transportation Networks

 A software application providing dynamic, real-time optimization and dispatching support for FTL (Full Truck Load), LTL (Less than Truck Load) and other transportation networks.